Reign of Fire (film): Plot

-Shortly afterwards, a group of heavily armed Americans arrive in an armored convoy with a Chieftain tank and an AgustaWestland AW109 utility helicopter.
-The leader, Denton Van Zan, explains that they are the Kentucky Irregulars.
-They flew 8,000 miles from the USA in a rebuilt National Guard C-5 Galaxy on two engines, lost 122 men and most of their fuel when they tried to land on the old strip, outside of Manchester.
-They are some of the last remaining military dragon hunters seeking safe haven on their way to London.
-Initially skeptical and worried that they are marauders, Van Zan convinces Quinn by sharing the dragons' main weakness: poor vision during twilight.
-With Quinn's help, Van Zan and his team hunt and slay the dragon who destroyed the crops.
+A group of heavily armed Americans led by Denton Van Zan then arrive in an armored convoy.
+Quinn is initially sceptical and suspects they are marauders, but Van Zan convinces him to let them stay when he reveals the dragons' main weakness: poor vision during twilight.
+With Quinn's help, Van Zan and his team slay the dragon who destroyed the crops.

-The survivors enjoy a celebration at the castle that night but Van Zan is embittered by the loss of three of his men.
-Van Zan introduces Quinn to Alex Jensen, his team's helicopter pilot and intelligence officer and together they brief Quinn on their mission.
-After killing over 200 dragons, Alex discovered that they were all female; she postulates that they reproduce quickly because the species relies on a single male to fertilize the eggs.
-Having tracked the spread of the dragons, they believe that the male is located in London and that if they kill it, they will effectively stop dragons from reproducing.
-Although Quinn suspects that the male dragon is the same one that had killed his mother, he refuses to help knowing that London is a dragon stronghold and that if they fail, the dragon will track them back to their shelter.
+Van Zan introduces Quinn to Alex Jensen, his team's helicopter pilot and intelligence officer, and briefs Quinn on their mission.
+After killing hundreds of dragons, Alex discovered they were all female; she postulates that they reproduce quickly because the species relies on a single male to fertilize all the eggs en masse.
+Having tracked the spread of the dragons, they believe that the male is in London and that if they kill it, the dragons will no longer be able to reproduce, effectively eradicating the species.
+Quinn, suspecting that the male dragon is the same one that killed his mother, refuses to help, knowing that London is infested with dragons and that if they fail, the dragons will track them back to their shelter.